First Light And Reionisation Epoch Simulations (FLARES) VI: The colour evolution of galaxies $z=5-15$: Theoretical Background

 \section{Theoretical Background}

 To obtain an understanding for the physical effects that drive the colour evolution of galaxies in the distant Universe, in this section we explore predictions from a simple toy model utilising simple star formation and metal enrichment histories and dust modelling.

-We employ the same stellar population synthesis model (SPS): version 2.2.1 of BPASS: Binary Population And Spectral Synthesis \citep[BPASS;][]{BPASS2.2.1}, and initial mass function (IMF): \cite{chabrier_galactic_2003}, as used by \flares.
-In addition, we use the same nebular continuum and line emission modelling based on the \texttt{cloudy} photoionisation model \citep{Cloudy17.02}.
+In this toy model composite spectral energy distributions (SEDs) are created by combining age/metallicity SED grids with a parametric star formation and metal enrichment history.
+Specifically, we employ the same stellar population synthesis model (SPS): version 2.2.1 of BPASS: Binary Population And Spectral Synthesis \citep[BPASS;][]{BPASS2.2.1}, and initial mass function (IMF): \cite{chabrier_galactic_2003}, as used by \flares.
+To account for nebular continuum and line emission we process the pure stellar SED grids using the \texttt{cloudy} photoionisation model \citep{Cloudy17.02}.
+This follows the same approach as \citet{Wilkins2020} and that utilised by \flares.
+In short, each pure stellar SED is associated with a H\textsc{ii} region with the same metallicity with scale solar composition, a covering fraction of $1$, and assuming a reference\footnote{This defines the ionisation parameter at the reference age (1 Myr) and metallicity ($Z=0.01$).
+The ionisation parameter at other ages and metallicities are scaled according to the ionising photon luminosity.} ionisation parameter of $\log_{10}U=-2$.
 A key difference between this modelling and \flares, however, is the treatment of dust.
 In the absence of spatially resolved stellar populations and dust distributions in the toy model, we assume a simple screen model, while \flares\ employs a line-of-sight model, in principle assigning a unique attenuation to every star particle.